nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 1. Favouriting a flashcard in flashcard deck in flashcard deck

     1. Prerequisites: Flashcard deck contains at least one flashcard.
 Refer to [Section 1.2](#adding-a-flashcard) on how to add a flashcard if flashcard deck is empty.

     1. Test case: `fav 1` <br>
         Expected: Flashcard list pane updates to show a favourite(heart) icon beside the flashcard of index 1.
 Result display will output the status of the favourited flashcard.

     1. Test case: `fav 0` <br>
-        Expected: No flashcard is favourited from the list of flashcards.
-Invalid command error message shown in the result display.
+        Expected: No flashcard is favourited from the list of flashcards and input text will turn red to signal an error.
+        Result display will output the invalid command error message.

     1. Other incorrect favourite commands to try: `fav` and `fav x` (where x is larger than the list size or x is a negative integer) <br>
         Expected: Similar to test case iii.